destrys/IntroToDApps/README.md

 We'll discuss the function and design of this 'smart' contract for a bit.

-Some important points to covers:
+Some important points to cover:

 1. What is stored in the contract?
+  a.
+State
+  b.
+Logic
+  c.
+Views (in this case)
 2. How is the contract initialized?
 3. How is the state changed, and who has access?
 4. What cannot be changed?